houseos/SCP/README.md

 #### 6.2.2 control-down

-The control-down message tells the shutter-controller to close.
+The control-down message tells the secure-controller to close.

 The deviceID provided in the payload must match the configured device ID.